MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/ns-winuser-copydatastruct.md

 Type: <b>ULONG_PTR</b>

-The data to be passed to the receiving application.
+The type of the data to be passed to the receiving application.
+The receiving application defines the valid types.

 ### -field cbData